inayankt/inotebook-frontend/README.md

 code .
 ```

+The project folder will open in VS code.
 Make a new `.env` file which will contain the environment variables in the same format as given in `.env.example` file.
 Then run
 ```
 npm start
 ```